sarahmprz/timetravellingmaps/timetravelling_with_maps_the_tutorial.md

 You can make your own, following the steps below,

-* Go to mapbox.com and log in
+* Go to mapbox.com and log in/sign up
 * Go to Projects and click New Project
 * Pan the webmap to Vancouver and zoom in to an appropriate level (Ive zoomed to 13).
 Notice the long, lat and zoom level in the bottom left corner.
 * Play around with the template styles till you find one you like
-* press save, and receive a Map ID, that looks like this:
+* Save your map and receive a Map ID, that looks like this:

+		yournamehere.ml853h3j

-	yourname here.ml853h3j or just use mine: sarahmprz.ml853h3j
+		or just use mine:

+		sarahmprz.ml853h3j

 ###IV FINAL ASSEMBLY